Mun-Min/Project_3/README.md

 ## ChatBot Development:

 After doing extensive research on how to create a chatbot via Streamlit & Python, we came across a special streamlit package called streamlit-chat!
-This package allowed us to create a simple UI that mimics the look of a chatbot.
+This package allowed us to create a simple UI that mimics the look and functionality of a chatbot.

 <img align="middle" width="800" height="500" src="./Images/investachat.png">